 Investments are reported at their fair values in the statement of financial position.
-Realized and unrealized gains and losses are included in the change in net assets.
+Realized and unrealized gains and losses are included in the statement of activities.

 Property and equipment

 Property and equipment is carried at cost or fair value on the date of donation, net of accumulated depreciation.